Chatbot-TRACER/TRACER/readme.md

     I --> D[provide order information];
 ```

 > Note: The Mermaid diagram above is illustrative of the desired logical flow.
-The actual implementation uses Graphviz based on LLM-inferred relationships from conversation analysis.
+The actual implementation uses Graphviz.

 ## 5. Usage